rmarnold/logparse_rs/README.md

 Features:
 - Quote-aware CSV tokenizer (Rust, memchr-accelerated)
 - Schema-driven KV parsing (load at runtime from JSON)
+- Unified intermediate representation (IR) bridging a JSON abstract schema and the Rust encoding algorithm at runtime
 - Enriched results with raw excerpts and stable 64-bit hash
 - Optional anonymization with deterministic replacements and integrity table
 - Environment-based preloading for hot paths